PolusAI/workflow-inference-compiler/README.md

 ## Explicit Edges

 If for some reason edge inference fails, you can always explicitly specify the edges using `'&var'` and `'*var'` notation.
 Simply use `'&var'` to create a reference to an output filename and then, in an input in any later step, use `'*var'` to dereference the filename and create an explicit edge between the output and the input.
 See examples/gromacs for a concrete example.
 Due to yaml's [anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) notation (which you can still use!), these variables will need to be in quotes.
-(The notation is intended to be nearly identical, but instead of using `'*tag'` to refer to the *contents* of `'&var'` it refers to the *path* to `'&var'`.)
+(The notation is intended to be nearly identical, but instead of using `'*var'` to refer to the *contents* of `'&var'` it refers to the *path* to `'&var'`.)

 ## Subworkflows